Unsupervised Contrastive Learning with Simple Transformation for 3D Point Cloud Data: Method

 \subsection{Downstream Semantic Segmentation}

-To demonstrate our unsupervised representation learning, we also extend the above unsupervised learning scheme to the downstream semantic segmentation, including shape part segmentation and scene segmentation.
+\tvcj{To further demonstrate the effectiveness of our unsupervised representation learning, we also fit the above unsupervised learning scheme to the downstream semantic segmentation, including shape part segmentation and scene segmentation.
 Since it is a different task from 3D object classification, we need to design a new scheme to facilitate unsupervised training.
 We still use the rotation to generate a transformed version of an original point cloud (e.g. a shape point cloud or a split block from the scene), and view them as a contrastive pair (i.e. point cloud level).
 As for segmentation, each point in the point cloud has a feature representation.
-For unsupervised representation learning, we compute the mean of all point-wise cross entropy in order to evaluate the overall similarity within the minibatch.
-We therefore define a loss function for semantic segmentation.
+For unsupervised representation learning, we compute the mean of all point-wise cross entropy to evaluate the overall similarity within the mini-batch.
+We therefore define a loss function for semantic segmentation as: }

 where $S$ is the set of all positive pairs (i.e. point cloud $a$ and $b$), and $P_{(a, b)}$ is the set of all point pairs (i.e. the same point id) of the point cloud $a$ and $b$.
 Similarly, we apply the cross entropy with pseudo labels which match the point indices (e.g. $0\sim2047$ for $2048$ points).